jamesdylanconklin/personal-site-gw/README.md

 Note that `:offset` above will not be a dynamic path.
 The intent, by way of a learning exercise, is to configure a small, static number of lambda listeners.

+**Commentary**

+This iteration uses individual Terraform resources for each API Gateway component (methods, integrations, responses) rather than an OpenAPI specification.
+While this approach is verbose and doesn't scale well for complex APIs, it provides excellent visibility into the underlying AWS resources and concepts.
+This detailed approach serves the learning objectives well, allowing hands-on experience with each piece of the API Gateway puzzle.

 ### Iteration 2 - *unimplemented*

 **API Gateway**